The 12 Best Restaurants In The City

 Sometimes, just sometimes, you want to go to a pub that treats you like the grown-up you’re trying so hard to pretend to be.
 The Three Cranes is that pub.
-They don’t blast out music, or try to tempt you with flashing lights, crisps, scratchings, nuts, or the school dinner classics that make up most pub menus.
+They don’t blast out music or try to tempt you with flashing lights, crisps, scratchings, nuts, or the school-dinner classics that make up most pub menus.
 This place serves proper French bistro food done right.
-The pub itself is fairly small, but the upstairs grill room is where you want to eat.
-It’s quiet, it’s comfortable, and pork rillettes and a pair of lamb chops with bone marrow butter are the kind of grown up choices you should be making in your life.
+The pub itself is fairly small but the upstairs grill room is where you want to eat.
+It’s quiet, it’s comfortable, and pork rillettes and a pair of lamb chops with bone marrow butter are the kind of grown-up choices you should be making in your life.

 This Cantonese spot has a terrace overlooking Broadgate Circle with a fully-fledged blossom tree.
 And that’s just where the pretty starts.
-Their dim sum is the kind of thing you drool over whilst you secretly scroll through Pinterest in search of a better looking life.
+Their dim sum is the kind of thing you drool over while you secretly scroll through Pinterest in search of a better looking life.
 Even if you’re the proud owner of a decrepit Nokia 3310 you’ll still attempt to take pictures of their black truffle dumplings.
 Hell, bring some watercolours along for the jasmine tea steamed ribs and paint a portrait of the flower daisy petit gateau.
 It’s that pretty.
 Oh, and the food tastes pretty good too.